Confined-deconfined interface tension and latent heat in SU(N) gauge theory: Mixed phase lattice runs

-At the critical value of the inverse gauge coupling $\beta$, both bulk phases have equal probability weight, or equivalently, equal free energy density.
-This implies that in the mixed phase setup, the volume fractions of the two phases can vary (within the constraint given by \eqref{eq:polyakovlineconstraint}) without changing the probability, resulting in a flat probability distribution of the restricted order parameter.
-Even a small deviation of $\beta$ away from $\beta_c$ is enough to change the probability of the bulk phases and to tilt the distribution.
-An example of this is shown in Fig.~\ref{fig:histsforbetac} for SU(8) on a lattice of size $N_x\times N_y\times N_z\times N_t=50^2\times 160\times 6$.
-We use this property to accurately determine $\beta_c$.
-The final value of $\beta_c$ is obtained by reweighting and error analysis is done using the jackknife method.
+\refcorr[At]{As mentioned earlier, at} the critical value of the inverse gauge coupling $\beta$, both bulk phases have equal probability weight, or equivalently, equal free energy density. \refcorr[]{The average probability weight of mixed phase configurations in which the two phases occupy certain volume fractions (corresponding to a certain value of the order parameter $P_L$) does then not directly depend on how much volume each phase occupies, but rather on how large the total interface area between the two phases is.} This implies that in \refcorr[the]{our} mixed phase setup \refcorr[]{(cf. Fig.~\ref{fig:twophase})}, the volume fractions of the two phases can vary (within the constraint given by Eq.~\eqref{eq:polyakovlineconstraint}) without changing the probability, resulting in a flat probability distribution of the restricted order parameter.